Ling Cage: Reception

 Ling Cage's first episode received 660,000 views and 18,000 reviews in the first day, setting a record on Bilibili.
 Within the first ten minutes of the premiere, the series drew 1.6 million views and 1.5 million subscriptions.
-As the first season wrapped, Ling Cage received 670 million views with 9.6/10 rating on Bilibili, 8.3/10 on Douban, and 8.2/10 rating on IMDb.
+As the first season wrapped, Ling Cage received over 400 million views with 9.6/10 rating on Bilibili, 8.3/10 on Douban, and 8.2/10 rating on IMDb.

 Due to the long release intervals between episodes, viewers began posting the phrase “Guk, I’m here” in bullet comments whenever a new episode dropped.
 The phrase mirrors the Light and Shadow Society’s line “For this reason, I stay” in Mandarin, while also referencing Bilibili slang that calls creators with irregular updates “pigeons.”

 Season 2 wrapped with 320 million views with over 11.19 million subscriptions.
 It received 8.9/10 rating on Douban, 9.8/10 rating on Bilibili, and 9.4/10 on IMDb.
 On Bilibili, more than 170,000 creators produced content related to the series, helping establish an active Ling Cage fan community.
-During the release of Episode 12, “Game of Fate,” 390,000 viewers watched the episode simultaneously.
+During the release of Episode 12 “Game of Fate” 390,000 viewers watched the episode simultaneously on Bilibili.